 The historic buildings within the conservation divide neatly into four types.
 Firstly, St John the Baptist's Church and the Westbourne Baptist Church are the only religious buildings and St John's is the most significant building in visual terms in the whole conservation area.
 Secondly, there are a number of prestigious, mainly detached gentry houses of the 18th and early 19th centuries, the best example of which is Westbourne House in North Street.
 Thirdly, there are a variety of smaller listed houses and cottages, the most notable of which are the 17th century timber-framed properties facing the north and east side of The Square and similarly dated thatched cottages along White Chimney Row.
-Some of these have been converted for commercial uses, such as the Good Intent Public House in North Street.
+Some of these have been converted for commercial uses.
 Finally, there are the buildings which were once associated with agricultural or industrial uses, such as Westbourne Mill in River Street (now used as a house); the former barn off Church Road (now Westbourne Animal Supplies); Churchers Farmhouse in North Street; and Homelands in White Chimney Row, probably once the farmhouse to Lumley Farm.